Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       under development by DASH-IF and DVB.
 In this workflow a contribution encoder produces an RTP mezannine stream that is transmitted to FFMPEG.
 Alternatively a file resource may be used.
 In this workflow FFMPEG functions as the ingest source.
 FFMPEG produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (prft etc.).
       In this case the ingest source implements interface 2 DASH ingest.
 But as in this case the DASH presentation uses CMAF, the media and track constraints of interface 1 are also satisfied.
 By also resending CMAF Headers in case of failures both interfaces may be satisfied.

       The origin server is used to pass the streams to the client, and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the client (in case encryption is needed for example).
-      The target client is DASH.js and an end-to-end latency of 3500 ms is targeted
+      The target client is DASH.js and an end-to-end latency of 3500 ms is targeted.

       This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
-This exploits the synergies between the two interfaces defined in this document, hence the ingest between FFMPEG and the origin server can implement both interfaces simultaneously.
+This exploits the synergies between the two interfaces defined in this document hence the ingest between FFMPEG and the origin server can implement both interfaces simultaneously.

       To receive the stream as a CMAF ingest for re-packaging the following steps can be applied.